-WCHN also implemented tools and processes to sustain its success, including the Vizient Clinical Quality Value Analysis™ (CQVA) program.
+The member also implemented tools and processes to sustain its success, including the Vizient Clinical Quality Value Analysis™ (CQVA) program.
 The health system worked with Vizient to establish CQVA teams for critical areas such as the operating room, cardiac catheterization lab, interventional radiology, and nursing care.
 The teams meet regularly to review new medical products, technologies, and services and ensure they are a good fit for patients, physicians, and the organization.

 “We were really able to enhance the CQVA program they had in place,” said Gorham.
 “We developed tools along with benchmarking metrics to measure and sustain key initiatives.
-Our Vizient team also provided a savings tracking tool that helps WCHN monitor and control the CQVA initiatives after our project is completed.”
+Our Vizient team also provided a savings tracking tool that helps us monitor and control the CQVA initiatives after our project is completed.”

-“This process allowed us the opportunity to pursue change our way, opt for a capped pricing strategy, and decide how we would negotiate with vendors — all while continuing to use the products we wanted to use,” said Dr. Sanderson.
-"As physicians, we wanted to use the products we wanted to use, with techniques of our choosing.
-We just needed a way to achieve that at a lower cost, and Vizient gave that to us through data."
+“This process allowed us the opportunity to pursue change our way, opt for a capped pricing strategy, and decide how we would negotiate with vendors — all while continuing to use the products we wanted to use,” said the neurosurgeon.

-"If physicians are part of any conversions and own the process from the beginning, then everyone wins,” said Miller.
-"This initiative sent the message to everyone in the organization — from administrators to the doctors down in the trenches — that with a true teamwork approach we can save money without compromising quality, and perhaps even improving it.”
+“As physicians, we wanted to use the products we wanted to use, with techniques of our choosing.
+We just needed a way to achieve that at a lower cost, and Vizient gave that to us through data.”“If physicians are part of any conversions and own the process from the beginning, then everyone wins,” said their chief medical officer.
+“This initiative sent the message to everyone in the organization — from administrators to the doctors down in the trenches — that with a true teamwork approach we can save money without compromising quality, and perhaps even improving it.”

 Want to know more about category-specific resources and savings opportunities?